Toxic thyroid nodule

 What is a toxic thyroid nodule?

-Ultrasound scan in transverse section of the thyroid gland of a 73-year-old female patient, showing a hot nodule (increased activity) in one thyroid lobe corresponding to a toxic <a href='/glossary/a#adenoma' data-toggle='popover' data-trigger='hover' title='adenoma' data-content='1490' >adenoma</a>.
+Ultrasound scan in transverse section of the thyroid gland of a 73-year-old female patient, showing a hot nodule (increased activity) in one thyroid lobe corresponding to a toxic <a tabindex='0' class='popover-dismiss' href='/glossary/a#adenoma' data-target-type='glossary' data-target-url='/glossary/a#adenoma' data-bs-toggle='popover' data-bs-trigger='focus' title='adenoma' data-bs-content='1490' >adenoma</a>.

 Ultrasound scan in transverse section of the thyroid gland of a 73-year-old female patient, showing a hot nodule (increased activity) in one thyroid lobe corresponding to a toxic adenoma.

 A toxic thyroid nodule is a cause of hyperthyroidism (an overactive thyroid gland), which is a cause of thyrotoxicosis (having an excess amount of thyroid hormones).
 This occurs when a single nodule (or lump) grows in the thyroid gland and produces excess thyroid hormones.
 Toxic nodules are usually benign (ie non-cancerous).
 If the increased hormone production is coming from a single nodule in the gland, this is called a ‘toxic nodule’.
 If the thyroid gland becomes enlarged, for example due to the presence of nodules, this is called a ‘goitre’.
-If there are many nodules causing hyperthyroidism, this is referred to as a ‘toxic multinodular goitre.
+If there are many nodules causing hyperthyroidism, this is referred to as a ‘toxic multinodular goitre’.

 What are the signs and symptoms of a toxic thyroid nodule?